gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 # <a name="whats-new"></a>What's New

+## Marathon 1.5 integrated
+- DC/OS 1.10 is integrated with the latest release of Marathon, version 1.5.
+Resulting breaking changes and new features are documented below.
+For more information about Marathon 1.5, consult the [Marathon changelog](https://github.com/mesosphere/marathon/blob/7fd237fc19035d6e10e55448b89afad0a84dccec/changelog.md). <!-- not sure if this is the best link; I don't think there are release notes yet -->

 ## Networking
 - Configurable Spartan upstreams for domains (dnames).
   You can now configure Spartan to delegate a particular domain (e.g. "\*.foo.company.com") to a particular upstream. <!-- I could use more information here -->